 First Year & Leadership Collaborative Program Coordinator

-Chelsea Drake is the Current Student Program Coordinator for the Women in Engineering Program.
+Chelsea Drake is the Program Coordinator for first year student intiatives and the advisor for the 12 student organizations within the Women in Engineering Program.
 She works with all current students, advising student organizations and coordinating First Year Initiatives.
 Chelsea earned a BS in Human Development and Family Studies with a focus on Adolescent Development from The University of Missouri in 2012.
 She then attended The University of Texas at Austin, earning her Masters of Education in College and University Student Personnel Administration in May of 2014.
 While in graduate school, she served as a graduate assistant in the Office of New Student Services and the Leadership and Ethics Institute at UT.
 She worked previously as an Admissions Counselor for the Office of Admissions serving the Central Texas area before joining WEP.

 Contact Chelsea: email@example.com